FoggedLens/deflock/serverless/blog_scraper/README.md

 ### Scheduling

-Consider setting up a CloudWatch Events rule to run this function periodically (e.g., every hour or daily).
+The Terraform configutaiton sets up a CloudWatch Events rule to run this function periodically.

 ## Troubleshooting